budimanfajarf/web/content/portfolio/brilianpreneur.md

 1. Build RESTful API

-   In the RESTful API I contributed to the following features:
+   In the RESTful API, I contributed to the following features:

    - API of Authentication, Register, Login with Google, and Manage Profile
    - API of Product Category, Schedules, News, and Collaborator